 Interactions between your drugs

-A total of 907 drugs (4846 brand and generic names) are known to interact with DMax.
+A total of 928 drugs are known to interact with DMax.

 - DMax is in the drug class upper respiratory combinations.

 - DMax is used to treat Cough and Nasal Congestion.

 - Mucinex D is a member of the drug class upper respiratory combinations.